Code-Institute-Submissions/ms1-2-astra-rental/README.md

 # Introduction

-"Astra rental" is a motorcycles rental company that aim to offer the opportunity to ride motocross bikes of different engine sizes, and strokes, currently based in Dublin.
+"Astra rental" is a motorcycles rental company that aim to offer the opportunity to ride motocross bikes of different engine sizes, and strokes, currently based in Dublin.<br>

 _Please, note that this site portrays a fictitious business, created purely for the purpose of this exercise.
-This will be second attempt my first Milestone Project for the Code Institute Diploma in Full Stack Development._
+This will be my Milestone Project second attempt for the Code Institute Diploma in Full Stack Development._

 ## UX